svegalopez/hermit-client/README.md

-# hermit-client
+# Hermit Client
-A template for creating Hermit apps
+A template for creating Hermit apps with React and Typescript.

+## Apollo
+- Uses Apollo client to query a graph

+## Auth
+- Includes a complete user authentication/authorization system based on JWTs.
+- Protected Routes